kign/c4wa/README.md

 which is trying to be similar to what a human programmer would have written when solving the problem directly in WAT.

 `c4wa` is not a full C implementation and isn't trying to be one.
-Still, most of the typical day-to-day coding in `c4wa` isn't much more complicated than coding in standard C. It supports loops, conditionals, all of C operators, `struct`s, arrays, pointers and dynamic memory allocation.
+Still, most of the typical day-to-day coding targeting `c4wa` isn't much more complicated than coding in standard C.
+It supports loops, conditionals, block scope of variables, all of C operators and primitive types, `struct`s, arrays, pointers and dynamic memory allocation.
 It can also optionally apply external C preprocessor to your code before parsing.

 ## Installation